cwangjiang/TakensFES/README.md

 # Delay-embedding Lorenz_example
-This repository provide the source codes for conducting delay embedding of a time series from a dynamical system, conducting diffusion maps dimensionality reduction, and verifying the geometrical identification.
-Together with the code is the simple of Lorenz attractor, which can serve as the first example to verfify the validity of the codes.
+This repository provide the source codes in /src for conducting delay embedding of a time series from a dynamical system, conducting diffusion maps dimensionality reduction, and verifying the geometrical identification.
+Together with the code is the simple of Lorenz attractor in /example_Lorenz, which can serve as the first example to verfify the validity of the codes.

 ## Lorenz attractor generation
 Lorenz attractor is the 3 dimensional dynamical system generating from differential equation sets: